East Genomics

 Upcoming Genomics Community of Practice sessions

-Since we started up 14 new Genomics Communities of Practice earlier this year, we have run over 60 sessions attended by hundreds of healthcare staff across our region.
+Here at East Genomics we support 16 Genomics Communities of Practice across cancers and rare and inherited conditions.
+This year we have run over 70 sessions attended by hundreds of healthcare staff across our region.

 Below you can find out more about some upcoming Genomics CoP sessions, including links to register.